 Now, in taking a look at the VMT statistics, 77.62 billion miles and 127.726 billion miles were logged in 1980 and 2011, respectively.

 Regarding fuel consumed, it was 5.36 billion gallons in 1980 and in 2011 it was 5.429 billion gallons.

-Nineteen-eighty’s average vehicle per-capita VMT was 8,400 versus 2011’s 11,393 average per-capita VMT which trended similarly to both California and Illinois.
+Nineteen-eighty’s average per-automobilist VMT was 8,400 versus 2011’s 11,393 mean per-driver VMT which trended similarly to both California and Illinois.

 Where the rubber meets the road of course is in regard to fuel economy.
 In 1980, average vehicle mpg rating was 14.48 while in 2011 the average vehicle mpg rating was 23.53.

 In all three cases, car fuel economy ratings were similar.
-California’s average per-capita VMT was highest with 13,441.5 while New York had the lowest with 11,393, each of which is above the national average which is south of 10,000.
+California’s average VMT per motorist was highest with 13,441.5 while New York’s was lowest with 11,393.

 Fuel economy ratings of automobiles has significantly improved which if an indication of things to come, this is good news.
 The greater the improvement, the better.

 And for all three states, the numbers of those driving compared to the total populations is hovering at an average 62 percent.
 However, the percentage of those driving in both Illinois and New York is on the upswing, while the reverse is true in California.
 Population overall continues its upward ascent.